srajit1204-del/Alog_Search/README.md

 Free tier with high rate limits.
 Same RAG pipeline, different provider.
 Easy to swap if needed.

 **Why 40/60 keyword/vector split?**
 Semantic meaning matters more than exact word overlap for algorithm retrieval.
-But keyword matches deserve weight too — if someone types "heap", heap-based algorithms should rank higher regardless of semantic distance.
+But keyword matches deserve weight too. if someone types "heap", heap-based algorithms should rank higher regardless of semantic distance.